viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the cartographer-module on your robot acts as a stub.

-On the Control page, you will be able to start a mapping session, which will spin up another copy of cartographer-module in the cloud which will actually execute Cartographer's algorithm.

-Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to update the map.
+Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to create the map.
+See [View the Map](#view-the-map) for details.

-Once you click "End session", the new version of the map will be uploaded to the cloud and visible on your Location page under "SLAM library."

 Configure the remaining attributes as follows: